 [The workshop] was lovely and well run and had a gentle and friendly approach to bring people together, break the ice and get participants involved.

-At the beginning of 2019, we held a series of free drama workshops exploring the often hidden and unknown histories of Sephardi Jews in England.
-They were held in the Education Centre at Bevis Marks Synagogue, central London, the oldest synagogue in the UK.
-The workshops were open to all, and the people who came were a range of ages and backgrounds, with our youngest participant aged four and our eldest was in his 80s.
+At the beginning of 2019, we held a series of free drama workshops he Education Centre at Bevis Marks Synagogue, central London, the oldest synagogue in the UK.
+The workshops explored the often hidden and unknown histories of Sephardi Jews in England.
+They were open to all, and the people who came were a range of ages and backgrounds, with our youngest participant aged four and our eldest was in his 80s.

 Our intentions for the workshops were: